jasant753/CSC317/assignments/3/SUBMISSION.md

 about how far we can push css, as I wasn't expecting this level of detail.]

 ### [Jiaming Yu] - AI Text Prompt CSS
-[The AI tools I am using to genenrating the CSS is DeepSeek.
+[The AI tools I am using to generating the CSS is DeepSeek.
 The first prompt I am giving out to DeepSeek is not much details, but it is working with the ways I want.
 Personally I don't really have art talents.
 This means that my CSS style or AI-CSS style will look not really fantastic, but ok to read.
 As there might be some unsatisify due to my non-details prompt that I give to AI.
-But I can keep chatting 2, or more promtps to make a version that I am satisify with.
-What I learn from the AI is acutally a good tools to help to design an interface to make it looks better, but not enough because it seems still rough as the ideas might not really match what the user might wanted.]
+But I can keep chatting 2, or more prompts to make a version that I am satisfy with.
+What I learn from the AI is actually a good tools to help to design an interface to make it looks better, but not enough because it seems still rough as the ideas might not really match what the user might want.]

 ### [Joaquin Molina] - AI Image+Text Prompt CSS (if applicable)
 [I used ChatGPT for the style.
-It was created with the idea to imitaite windows xp.
-The resulting page was effective and functional so I was happy with the result.
-I think it did only an ok job of immitating windows xp, however this could likely be improved with further prompting.
+It was created with the idea to imitate Windows xp.
+The resulting page was effective and functional, so I was happy with the result.
+I think it did only an ok job of imitating Windows xp, however this could likely be improved with further prompting.
 What I learned is that the AI is very good at giving you a rough functional idea of what you want, but if you desire your specific vision you will either have to prompt further or modify the results.]

 ## Group Preferred Version
 [We preferred Jiaming's layout as it was aesthetically pleasing and easy to read, but we liked the colorscheme of